Mesh-254/alx_javascript/Cookies_local_storage/README.md

 The login form should look like the image below
 ![Alt text](image-1.png)

-When a user is logged in the page should look like the image below
+<p>When a user is logged in the page should look like the image below</p>

 ![Alt text](image-2.png)

 ## 4. Use js-cookie